 In March, candidates for graduation are sent informational packets containing information needed to participate in commencement.
-All graduates are encouraged to attend the commencement ceremonies in May in the Hatheway Cultural Center.
+Graduates that have earned a degree or certificate of proficiency will have the option to participate in commencement ceremonies in May in the Hatheway Cultural Center.
 The Registrar will inform you by email when your diploma is ready for pick up.